Compliance

 Sanctions lists in Switzerland, Austria, and across the EU

-Switzerland: SECO and Embargo Act
+Switzerland: SECO and the Embargo Act

-Austria: EU sanctions + FMA/OeNB
+Austria: EU sanctions + FMA/ÖNB

-Across the EU: Consolidated list + AMLR
+Across the EU: Consolidated List + AMLR

 Consequences of a violation